-Although most people hire an estate agent to help them sell their home, the numbers of those doing it themselves are increasing.
+Although most people hire an estate agent to help them sell their house, the numbers of those doing it themselves are increasing.
 The digital revolution has made it much easier to carry out many of the services agents provide.
-However there’s lots to think about and not everybody will be confident enough to go it alone.
+However there are lots to think about and not everybody will be confident enough to go it alone.

 If you’d rather not take on the work of an estate agent or pay their fees, working with us is a good alternative.
 Not only are no agents involved, but we also cover the cost of valuations and solicitors.